djhmateer/djhmateer.github.io/_posts/2021-12-08-how to find a problem worth solving.md

 - Use that knowledge to make your own product, or identify new opportunities -
 - Amazon your own products
 - Become an investor

+> You can’t have a successful business without marketing, and that same marketing shapes the end product.

 [Microconf 2017 - Ben Orenstein](https://www.youtube.com/watch?v=n078RDNz6jY&t=12s)